KnowsCount/blog/_posts/react-tut/2020-12-20-react-tutorial.md

 React, my most used framework in front-end development and my favourite one, had a vastly speedy development since 2013 – the year Facebook opened its source (if you want, you can read a [2013 post](https://React.org/blog/2013/06/05/why-react.html) about the reason why Facebook built React).
 Facebook did an awesome job maintaining and upgrading React...
 The newest [React v17.0](https://React.org/blog/2020/10/20/react-v17.html) released in this October (20 October, 2020) is an exemplary case.

-Many tech giants in China I know are using this framework, for instance, Alibaba (taobao), NetEase, Zhihu, etc.; globally, companies like Facebook (of course), Instagram, Airbnb, Discord, etc. are also using React.
+Many tech giants in China I know are using this framework, for instance, Alibaba (Taobao), NetEase, Zhihu, etc.; globally, companies like Facebook (of course), Instagram, Airbnb, Discord, etc. are also using React.

 Along with the usage of tech giants, many new technologies are produced based on React.
 For example, [React Native](https://reactnative.dev) & [React VR](https://facebook.github.io/react-360).